 A survey in English of Soviet literature from 1917 to 1965 against the background of major social and political developments.
 Readings include works by Zamyatin, Babel, Bulgakov, Solzhenitsyn, and other representative authors.
 Two lectures and preceptorial.
 Knowledge of Russian not required.
 P. Petrov

 The Russian short story from the 1830s to the present.
 Readings include stories by Pushkin, Dostoevsky, Chekhov, Gorky, Bunin, Solzhenitsyn, Petrushevskaya, Tolstaya, and others.
 Special emphasis on the active use of the language.
 Readings, discussions, oral and written reports in Russian.
 Two 90-minute classes.
 Prerequisite: RUS 207 or instructor's permission.
 K. Blank

 SLA 311 Russian Music (see MUS 339)

 Introduction to major dramatic works of the 19th and 20th centuries, including Pushkin, Gogol, Chekhov, Shvarts, and Vampilov.
 Readings, discussions, oral and written reports in Russian.
 Two 90-minute seminars.
 Prerequisite: RUS 207 or instructor's permission.
 O. Hasty

-SLA 316 Ethical Dimensions of Contemporary Russian Cinema EM
+SLA 316 Ethical Dimensions of Contemporary Russian Cinema Not offered this year EM

 Exploration of the quest for moral values in Soviet and post-Soviet Russian cinema of the 1960s to the present.
 Topics include, among others, the effects of Stalinism; the struggle for freedom of individual conscience under totalitarianism; the artist's moral dilemmas in Soviet and post-Soviet society; materialism versus spirituality.
 Films of Andrei Tarkovsky, Nikita Mikhalkov, and others.
 One three-hour seminar.
 Knowledge of Russian not required.
 E. Chances